5 Tips For a Heavenly Night’s Sleep in Japan

 Choose the Right Foods Before Bed

 Naturally, the food and drink we consume have an enormous impact on the quality of our sleep.
 No news here, the golden rule regarding food is to avoid consuming anything at least two hours prior to going to bed, and keep away from any foods that may make you feel heavy and full—oily meat, cheese and sweets, for example.
-Consuming any food directly before going to bed is likely to make your sleep unsound, because your body is wide awake trying to digest all you have eaten.
-Alchohol, nicotine and caffeine (and that includes chocolate, black and green tea, and cola) should be avoided as well, at least a few hours before going to bed.
+Consuming any food directly before going to bed is likely to make your sleep unsound because your body is wide awake trying to digest all you have eaten.
+Alcohol, nicotine and caffeine (and that includes chocolate, black and green tea, and cola) should be avoided as well, at least a few hours before going to bed.

 What food actually helps us sleep better, though?
 Rice comes first, which may explain why Japanese people can be found easily dozing off at any given time and place.
-Rice is rich in melatonin, a hormone which helps control our sleep and wake cycle and is also easily digested.
+Rice is rich in melatonin, a hormone that helps control our sleep and wake cycle and is also easily digested.
 Liver, rich in vitamin B12 (a multi-functioning vitamin also used to treat sleep disorders) as well as milk, seaweed and fish (all rich in calcium) have a soothing and relaxing effect as well, and are also recommended.
-Finally, a non-caffeine herbal tea, a blend of chamomile, rosehips and other natural extracts may well be the perfect way to end your day relaxed, refreshed and ready for dreamland.
+Finally, a non-caffeine herbal tea, a blend of chamomile, rosehip and other natural extracts may well be the perfect way to end your day relaxed, refreshed and ready for dreamland.

 At the end of the day, don’t forget to put everything that bothers you out of your mind.
 Though easier said than done, gaining a good quality sleep means that we just need to force ourselves to forget about things that we can deal with in the morning, with a fresh, new day.
 To quote the famous Irish proverb, “A good laugh and a long sleep are the best cures in the doctor’s book.”